jonlpersson/ed-latimore/site/_posts/2019-11-22-how-to-focus-better-and-improve-concentration.md

 article_type: Article
 title: How to focus better and improve concentration
 permalink: /how-to-focus-better/
 tags:
   - how-to-become-superhuman
 categories:
-  - how-to-become-superhuman
+  - learning-skills
 image: /assets/images/posts/ed-inversion-table.jpg
+description: >-
-description: "Do you have trouble focusing on one thing?
+  Do you have trouble focusing on one thing?
 Do you easily get distracted by social media?
-I’ll teach you how to focus better."
+I’ll teach you how to focus better.
 ---
 Do you have trouble keeping your mind on one thing?